-It wasn’t until a NewNowNext story published this week, offering an account of the exchange, that more people paid attention, and thus, greater scrutiny of Lacy’s decision to eliminate the possibility of Black men as romantic partners.
+It wasn’t until a NewNowNext story, offering an account of the exchange, that more people paid attention, and thus, greater scrutiny of Lacy’s decision to eliminate the possibility of Black men as romantic partners.

-This is a person making a rational point to an irrational stance, so as expected, it went completely over Lacy’s head.
+This person is making a rational point to an irrational stance, so as expected, it went entirely over Lacy’s head.

 In response, Lacy noted: “The reason for it all isn’t anti-black at all.
 Growing up around black males, they were always my competitors ya know?
 I never viewed or saw myself doing anything sexual with my neighbors.
 I literally, like I said, see them as brothers.”

-Before I dig into the asininity here, Lacy did go on to add in defense of his pathology: “As much as you or whoever thinks this sounds like b.s., it’s from a real place.
-I’m a nigga from Compton, I don’t dislike black people, I prefer to live here and be around POC because I love black people.
-I’m just not attracted to black boys, that is it.
-I still love them and want them to do well in life, we just won’t date.
+Before I dig into the asininity here, Lacy did add in defense of his pathology: “As much as you or whoever thinks this sounds like b.s., it’s from a real place.
+I’m a nigga from Compton.
+I don’t dislike black people, I prefer to live here and be around POC because I love black people.
+I’m just not attracted to black boys.
+That is it.
+I still love them and want them to do well in life.
+We just won’t date.
 Sorry.”

-What both fail to grasp is that this preference is largely shaped by socialization and that socialization is very much informed by anti-Black sentiments.
-The lack of will to investigate why you, a Black man sexually attracted to other men, have disassociated yourself from sexual attraction to other Black men is not emblematic of clarity in one’s choices; it’s just another symptom of one’s conditioning.
+What both fail to grasp is that this preference is shaped mainly by socialization.
+That same socialization is very much informed by anti-Black sentiments.
+The lack of will to investigate why you, a Black man sexually attracted to other men, have disassociated yourself from sexual attraction to other Black men is not emblematic of clarity in one’s choices.
+It’s just another symptom of one’s racist conditioning.

-As for this anecdote by a Lacy apologist of ruling out white men: whatever those experiences are, they don’t matter.
+As for this anecdote by a Lacy apologist ruling out white men, whatever those experiences are, they don’t matter.
 After all, whiteness is presented as the ideal, not Blackness.
 A Black man deciding not to pursue white men because whiteness is so dismissive of us collectively is not the same as a Black man saying he is not attracted to other Black men.
 If anything, it’s a sign of a Black man following white men’s dismissal of us.
-Funny enough, the same feelings he professed for Black men here will be expressed to him by some of the non-Black men he covets so.
+Funny enough, the same feelings he professed for Black men here will be expressed to him by some of the non-black men he covets.

-So, no, I will not be happy because Black men like Steve Lacy only see us as brothers because he is making a conscious choice to not see us, and by extension himself, in totality.
+So, no, I will not be happy because Black men like Steve Lacy only see us as brothers.
+He is making a conscious choice to not see us, and by extension himself, in totality.
 Lacy can date whomever he chooses, but be happy that a Black man wants to wrap himself around a stance that downplays us?
-Nigga please.
 Never will I ever.

-Steve Lacy is only 19-years-old, so hopefully, in time he will try to find out just why he feels this way about us and what that ultimately says about himself.
+Steve Lacy was only 19 years old at the time of this anti-Black statement.
+Hopefully, in time, he will find out why he feels this way about us and what that ultimately says about himself.
 But, if he wants to go the way of O.J.
 Simpson and other famous Black men who don’t date their own, that’s also his choice.

-I don’t have to personally care about it, but I won’t pretend the dressing up of an anti-Black outlook as “preference” is anything but what it is: fucked up.
+I don’t have to personally care about it.
+Still, I won’t pretend the dressing up of an anti-Black outlook as “preference” is anything but what it is: fucked up.